Niccolò Macii

-Niccolò Macii (born 18 October 1995) is an Italian pair skater.
-With his skating partner, Sara Conti, he is a two-time World bronze medalist (2023, 2025), the 2023 European champion, 2025 European silver medalist, a two-time ISU Grand Prix Final medalist, eight-time ISU Grand Prix medalist, and a two-time Italian national champion (2023 and 2025).
+Niccolò Macii (born 18 October 1995) is an Italian retired pair skater.
+With his skating partner, Sara Conti, he is a 2026 Olympic Games team event bronze medalist, a two-time World bronze medalist (2023, 2025), the 2023 European champion, 2025 European silver medalist, a three-time ISU Grand Prix Final medalist, eight-time ISU Grand Prix medalist, and a two-time Italian national champion (2023, 2025–26).
 They are the first (and as of 2025, only) Italian pair to medal at the World Championships and to win gold at the European Championships.

 With his former skating partner, Bianca Manacorda, he won silver at an ISU Challenger Series event, the 2014 Lombardia Trophy.
 They also competed at three World Junior Championships and a European Championships.

+Macii was part of the Italian figure skating team to win a bronze medal at the 2026 Winter Olympics.

 Personal life

 Macii was born on October 18, 1995, in Milan, Italy.

 He began dating his pair partner, Sara Conti, in 2018 before amicably splitting in 2023.
+In August 2025, he became engaged to his girlfriend, Vanessa Dalla Vedova.

 Career

 Early career

 Inspired from watching the 2006 Winter Olympics in Turin, Italy, Macii began figure skating that same year at the age of eleven.
 Macii's first pair partner was Sonia Manfredi.

 He ultimately teamed up with Bianca Manacorda prior to the 2011–12 figure skating season.

 On the junior level, Manacorda/Macii won the 2014 Bavarian Open as well as the 2014 Italian Junior Championships.
 They also competed at three World Junior Championships (2012, 2014, 2015), finishing as high as sixth.

 On the senior level, Manacorda/Macii won silver at the 2014 CS Lombardia Trophy, bronze at the 2016 Italian Championships, and bronze at the 2016 Bavarian Open.
 Additionally, they competed at the 2016 European Championships in Bratislava, Slovakia, where they placed twelfth.
 Their partnership dissolved following the 2015–16 figure skating season.

 Following his split with Manacorda, Macii briefly skated pairs with Anastasiia Revenko and Damiana Alessandra Celi, before ultimately teaming up with singles skater, Sara Conti, in 2019.